juspay/airborne/docs/airborne_cli/airborne_core_cli.md

 # Airborne Core CLI - Server Administration Tool

-The Airborne Core CLI is a powerful command-line tool for direct interaction with the Airborne server API.
-It provides comprehensive access to all server operations, making it ideal for server administrators, DevOps engineers, and advanced users.
+The Airborne Core CLI (npm package: `airborne-core-cli`) is a low-level command-line tool for direct interaction with the Airborne server API.
+Built from the backend SDK, it provides comprehensive access to all server operations.

+**Note**: Most users should use [Airborne CLI](./airborne_cli.md) (`airborne-devkit`) instead, which wraps all Core CLI commands and adds automatic token management.
+Airborne Core CLI is recommended only for advanced scenarios requiring manual token control.

 ## Table of Contents